Skip to main content

 Written by Logan Silver

-In this article, we'll show you how to add a link to your website, Facebook page, or any other links that you'd like to direct your users to.
-If you haven't already, we recommend first learning more about the Build Your Own Tab, as this is the tab type we will be using.
+In this article, we'll show you how to add a link to any URL you want.
+Facebook page, or any other links that you'd like to direct your users to.

 Link Types